 Once winter comes along there are a few basic steps to take.
 Turn off all power to the unit and drain the unit.
 Turn off the water supply.
-If you have a cover now is a good time to put the cover over the unit and box it all up.
+If you have a cover now is a good time to put the cover on the unit and box it all up.
 This stops the heat from escaping through the air-conditioner.

 Low power consumption evaporative air conditioner

 Breezair Icon is one of the lowest power-consumption evaporative air-conditioners in the world.
 They work extremely well in dry hot parts of the world.
 Their main design is that the motor and the fan are all made as one unit.

 The fan is a dual drum type that is very efficient.
-The motor is variable speed that means no V-Belts to break.
-Also know as Direct drive inverter.
+The motor is a variable speed that means no V-Belts to break.
+Also, know as Direct drive inverter.
 With a Variable Range of 170 to 556 RPM.

 The cooling pads are Chillcel™ which should last the life of the cooler if properly serviced.
 These pads are very good and it is the only parts that have not failed on my Breezair evaporative cooler.
 But that’s a story for another time.

 How much electricity does an evaporative air conditioner use

-Not much compared to a refrigerate air conditioner.
+Not much compared to a refrigerated air conditioner.
 As you can see on the graph below you could save nearly $350 dollars in electricity running costs.

 These figures take into account running the air con for around 300 hours a year at about 29c kwh.
 Yes, we all know electricity prices are going up every year.

 Depending on the size of the cooler you may only be pulling about 5 amps or less.
-Its better to over size your evaporative cooler so you can runn it at a slower speed to save power.
+It’s better to oversize your evaporative cooler so you can run it at a slower speed to save power.

-These is a small amount of water running cost but that will only be a few dollars each year.
+There is a small amount of water wastage running cost, but that will only be a few dollars each year.